-When physical symptoms are not readily diagnosed, treated and relieved, interactions been patients and physicians may become difficult (12).
-They may disagree about the cause of symptoms and particularly about the relative contribution of physiological and psychological factors.
-Clinicians may refer to persistent, difficult to manage symptoms as resulting from somatization, which implies psychological pathology (5), or simply as medically unexplained symptoms (13) and can result in the patient feeling invalidated or stigmatized.
+When symptoms are not readily diagnosed, treated and relieved, interactions been patients and physicians may become difficult.15 They may disagree about the cause of symptoms and particularly about the relative contribution of physiological and psychological factors.
+Clinicians may refer to persistent, difficult to manage symptoms as resulting from somatisation, which implies psychological pathology,8 and can result in the patient feeling invalidated or stigmatised.
+Kirmayer and colleagues7 suggest that these symptoms are 'a social and clinical predicament, not a specific disorder' because they represent 'a situation in which the meaning of distress is contested.

-Importantly, the therapeutic alliance between a physician and patient can influence the treatment and prognosis of patients with unexplained symptoms (15).
-A positive alliance can be challenging because patients report dissatisfaction with their care (16-18) and physicians often describe patients with unexplained symptoms as difficult and dissatisfying (17, 19).
-There is often a discrepancy between what patients with unexplained symptoms expect and what they receive from their family doctor (20).
-In one study, patients described their doctor's explanations of the symptoms as rejecting the reality of their symptoms (21).
-Patients also describe being caught in a power struggle with doctors and health systems (22).
-From the doctors' perspective, family doctors feel that they lack psychological training or skills to deal with these challenges (23).
-They experience frustration, a sense of inadequacy, and powerlessness, and these responses influence clinical decision-making and the doctor-patient relationship (24, 25).
+Importantly, the therapeutic alliance between a physician and a patient can influence the treatment and prognosis of patients in this situation.6 A positive alliance can be challenging to achieve; patients report dissatisfaction with their care16-18 and physicians often describe patients with unexplained symptoms as difficult and dissatisfying.^{17 19} There is often a discrepancy between what patients expect and what they receive from their family physician.20 In one study, patients described their physician's explanations of the symptoms as rejecting the reality of their symptoms.21 Patients also describe being caught in a power struggle with physicians and health systems.22 From the physicians' perspective, they feel that they lack psychological training or skills to deal with these challenges.23 They experience frustration, a sense of inadequacy and powerlessness, and these responses influence clinical decision-making and the physician-patient relationship.2425

-Optimizing the quality of physician-patient alliance may depend on a better understanding of the interpersonal processes that influence this relationship.
-The purpose of this study is to understand the experiences of patients with high physical symptom burden or health anxiety and their family doctors when they interact with each other in a primary care setting in order to understand the overt and nuanced features of this relationship and subsequently improve this alliance.
+Although several of the factors that contribute to the phenomena of persistent symptoms and high health anxiety being frustrating for both patients and physicians are understood, the solution to these challenges is much less clear.
+Specifically, paths to optimising the quality of physicianpatient alliance may depend on a better understanding of the interpersonal processes that influence this relationship from the perspective of both patients and physicians.
+The purpose of this study is to understand the experiences of patients with high physical symptom burden or health anxiety and their family physicians when they interact with each other in a primary care setting.
+Our eventual goal is that understanding the overt and nuanced features of this relationship will support future efforts to improve this alliance.